 Before we go any further, you need to understand the two main types of refinancing because they serve completely different purposes.

 Rate-and-term refinance means youβre replacing your existing mortgage with a new one that has better terms.
 Maybe rates dropped since you locked in, or your term is coming up and you want to shop for something better.
 The mortgage balance stays roughly the same.
 Your goal is to lower your payment, shorten your amortization, or both.
+When considering term length, understand why picking a shorter mortgage term might not be the right move.

-Cash-out refinance means youβre taking a new, larger mortgage and pulling equity out as cash.
+Cash-out refinance means youβre taking a new, larger mortgage and Pulling equity out as cash.
 Your property is worth more than you owe, and you want to access that difference.
 The cash goes in your pocket to fund renovations, buy another property, or pay down higher-interest debt.

 Hereβs a quick comparison: